 Ravello Music Festival

-July 25-September 13.
+July 1 – August 28, 2021.
 One of the most prestigious music festivals in Italy.

 In the 1930s, Naples San Carlo Orchestra performed in Ravello several times, focusing on Wagner-themed music programs.
 One of these concerts was attended by the Royal Family of Piedmont.
 To show them its gratitude, the city of Ravello decided to dedicate the Belvedere located between the hotels Sasso e Palumbo to the Princess of Piedmont.

 The idea of a music festival became reality only twenty years later.
 To this day, Belvedere di Villa Ruffolo, the main stage at the edge of a cliff, is still the most well-known location of Ravello Festival.

 In Summer of 1953, in the occasion of the 60th Anniversary of Wagner’s death, Ravello Festival opened with “Wagner Concerts in Klingsor’s Garden”.
 Wagner has been the “patron Saint” of the festival for many years and special attention is still paid to his works.